 Biography

-François is an award winning multi-disciplinary artist who creates videos, photo series, installations, and performances.
-His work examines the intersection of human experience and environmental crises, with a focus on the impact of technological progress and capitalist excesses on our natural world.
+François is an international award winning multi-disciplinary artist working in video, digital collage, and installation.
+His practice explores the quiet violence of state power and the biopolitical systems that govern bodies, health, and the environment with a focus on the impact of technological progress and capitalist excesses on our natural world.

-François is an artist and educator originally from France.
-He has a Master’s degree in fine arts from the School of the Museum of Fine Arts, Boston.
-He teaches photography, video, editing and post production.
+François is an artist and educator with a Master’s degree in fine arts from the School of the Museum of Fine Arts, Boston.
+He teaches photography, video, editing and post-production.
 When he isn’t in the studio or out exploring nature, he volunteers at Salem Arts Association as an artist member and exhibition Chair.